MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-task-scheduler.md

 ### <a name="retrycycle"></a>Retry intervals

 When a task's main codeunit or failure codeunit enters the retry flow, it will be rerun at approximately the following intervals as long as the error persists.
-The number of retires and the intervals are different for Business Central online and on-premises.
+The number of retires and the intervals are different for [!INCLUDE[prod_short](includes/prod_short.md)] online and on-premises.

 **Online**